dthaler/iftype-reg/draft-thaler-iftype-reg.md

 interface type (e.g., in an OID), or simply as values exposed by local APIs or UI on a device.

-The TUNNEL-MIB was originally defined in {{?RFC2667}} (now obsoleted by {{?RFC4087}}) which created an IANAtunnelType registry ({{tunnelType}} and the IANAtunnelType textual convention at {{IANAifType-MIB}}) and defined the assignment policy for IANAtunnelType values to always be identical to the policy for assigning ifType values.
+The TUNNEL-MIB was then defined in {{?RFC2667}} (now obsoleted by {{?RFC4087}}) which created a tunnelType registry ({{tunnelType}} and the IANAtunnelType textual convention at {{IANAifType-MIB}}) and defined the assignment policy for tunnelType values to always be identical to the policy for assigning ifType values.

 # Terminology